parthjdabhi/PhotoDoodle/app/NOTES.md

 #Currently

-Add an LRU cache to my thumbnail renderer
 Change my recyclerview adapter to NOT track realm changes and blindly reload, but to have addDocument/removeDocument/setDocuments functionality
 Make thumbnail renderer render at correct dimensions Try to find any memory leaks